oap-project/raydp/doc/spark_on_ray.md

 ### External Shuffle Service & Dynamic Resource Allocation

-RayDP supports External Shuffle Serivce.
+RayDP supports External Shuffle Service.
 To enable it, you can either set `spark.shuffle.service.enabled` to `true` in `spark-defaults.conf`, or you can provide a config to `raydp.init_spark`, as shown below:

 ```python
 raydp.init_spark(..., configs={"spark.shuffle.service.enabled": "true"})